Nowadays, we often use the Raspberry Pi for everything and anything.

 By the way, if you want to use a universal remote with Kodi on Raspberry Pi, you’ll need that USB receiver from Flirc (Amazon).
 It’s awesome, they just created what was missing to use a Raspberry Pi as a media center.

-Before getting started, I need to clarify the three main words for this tutorial.
+Before getting started, I need to clarify a few things for this tutorial.

 If you are on this website, with this project idea, you should know already what a Raspberry Pi is.
 But I’m also here to help absolute beginners, so I’ll give you a short introduction.